opnfv/joid/docs/release/configguide/postinstall.rst

 openstack.sh under joid/ci used to configure the openstack after deployment

-./openstack.sh <nosdn> custom xenial newton
+./openstack.sh <nosdn> custom xenial pike

 Below commands are used to setup domain in heat. juju run-action heat/0 domain-setup